Interactive learning to help you advance your skills and knowledge for smart and advanced manufacturing.

 Learn More About Our Course Offerings!

-Ethics, Privacy and Cybersecurity
+IE 0400: Ethics, Privacy and Cybersecurity

 This course consists of two modules that introduce ethics, both in the context of online learning and more specifically in application to data science and artificial intelligence.
 The first module reviews facets of ethical behavior in an online learning environment and various measures to enhance privacy and cybersecurity when using online learning platforms.
 The second module examines best practices for data handling and interpretation in each stage of data science and artificial intelligence projects, including the basis for understanding and implementing algorithmic fairness for societal benefit.

-Computation and Visualization
+IE 0405: Computation and Visualization

 This course covers the basics of data wrangling and data visualization.
 It provides students the opportunity to read, clean, select, and manipulate structured data.